-A fund administrator’s reputation among financial advisors for its reporting, data flow and responsiveness will also be a positive factor for sales.
-Advisors want a smooth experience with the transfer agent or fund administrator with minimal errors and delays and a maximum of efficient data flow resulting in an accelerated admit date.
-The connectivity of fund administration systems is a significant factor.
+A fund administrator’s reputation among financial advisors is also be a positive factor for sales.
+Advisors want a smooth experience with the transfer agent or fund administrator with minimal errors and delays and a maximum of efficient data flow and responsiveness resulting in an accelerated admit date.
+The connectivity of the fund administration system is a significant factor as well.
 A fund administrator should have live digital connections between its transfer agent system and the many participants in the industry: broker-dealers, RIAs, wire houses, custodians, family offices, the AIP platform, DST FANMail, etc.

 - Institutional investors

 The largest investors of all, pension funds, endowments and family offices look for high quality outsourced fund administration as part of their due diligence process for prospect funds.
-To many institutions, fund managers that perform their own back-office processes are assuming an unacceptable operational risk.
+In the eyes of many institutions, fund sponsors who perform their own back-office processes are assuming an unacceptable operational risk.

 Also, many institutional investors belong to an industry trade group called the Institutional Limited Partners Association (ILPA).
 Because institutions demand maximum visibility on behalf of their stakeholders, ILPA recommends its members require financial reporting from their portfolio investment funds that adheres to the ‘ILPA Reporting Template’.
 This is a vast, exhaustive reporting package that goes into granular detail on portfolio performance, compensation rates, expenses, depreciations and every possible line item and metric of the fund.
 It also must include detailed reporting on the fund’s adherence to any and all limitations on portfolio investments to which the institutional is subject.